Seizure - fever induced; Febrile convulsions

 When to Contact a Medical Professional

-If the seizure lasts several minutes, call 911 to have an ambulance bring your child to the hospital.
+If the seizure lasts several minutes, call 911 or the local emergency number to have an ambulance bring your child to the hospital.

 If the seizure ends quickly, drive the child to an emergency room when it is over.